-- 97% of patients diagnosed with dementia had their care reviewed in a face to face meeting in the last 12 months, which was comparable to the national average (94%) - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health how to access various support groups and voluntary organisations and had a system in place to text patients if missed appointments or collecting their prescriptions. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.
+- 88% of patients diagnosed with dementia had had their care reviewed in a face to face meeting in the last 12 months, which was comparable to the national average of 84%. - Performance for mental health related indicators was lower than the national average.
+For example the percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive, agreed care plan documented in the record was 78% (national average 88%). - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those living with dementia. - The practice carried out advance care planning for patients living with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and those living with dementia.